-You don’t need to be a marketing guru and neither do you need to spend a fortune in the early stages of your business.
-There are more than a few audiology marketing services out there who can do it for you if you prefer to outsource, many of whom will be able to point you in the right direction if you are looking for new marketing ideas too.
-Just remember that the ethics are in your hands and not theirs so best brush up before you get started.
+You don’t need to be a marketing guru, nor do you need to spend a fortune in the early stages of your business.
+There are more than enough audiology marketing services out there who can do it for you if you prefer to outsource.
+Keep in mind that the ethical implications of your marketing strategy are in your hands and not theirs.
+Best brush up before you get started.

-Marketing a medical practice is quite different from other retail services due to ethical implications and for this reason, many professional bodies have set out rules to protect both the industry and the consumer.
+Marketing a medical practice is quite different from other retail services due to ethical implications and for this reason, many professional bodies have created guidelines to protect both the industry and the consumer.

-So how exactly can you market too audiology patients and what do the rules really mean and how can you ensure your tactics are ethically sound?
+So how exactly can you market to audiology patients, what do the rules really mean and how can you ensure your tactics are ethically sound?

 What the Rules Say about Marketing Your Practice